LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/events.rst

    If the function name is incorrect, the event will not be handled.
 No warning is given, the event is silently ignored.

-TODO: TRY IT asking user to add functionality to an event handler.

 Check Your Understanding
 ------------------------